 A simple cost-benefit analysis will help you determine which route to take with your water heater: repair or replace?
 A good rule of thumb is if the repair costs half of what it would cost to replace your water heater entirely, then replacement is the better option.
 Of course, the older your water heater is, the less you should consider repairing it.

-For a no-obligation, free estimate on how much it would cost to repair your water heater or install a new one, get in touch with Anytime Plumbing today.
+For a no-obligation, estimate on how much it would cost to repair your water heater or install a new one, get in touch with Anytime Plumbing today.

 Anytime Means Anytime